junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 They are noticed by people the moment they walk past the gate.
 In fact, Dean suspects they might have already caught attention when they were having that vain argument of a discussion that he failed to turn the angel aside.

 Now that they walk onto the street, with Dean leading half a step ahead and the angel having his wings tucking behind his back, Dean has never been so conscious of his own existence.
 People stop what they were doing to turn and look at them.
 Their eyes land meaningfully on them, lingering between him and Castiel.
-He doesn't need to meet any of their eyes to know the way they're looking -- the gleeful looks of predators.
+He doesn't need to meet any of their eyes to know the way they're looking -- the gleeful looks of predators, invasive, avid, like a group of hyenas.
 He picks up the pace.

 More people drop what they were busy with, and starts following them from a short distance away, forming a tailing crowd fast.